Have a Constantly Running Toilet? Here's How to Stop a Toilet From Running

 How to Stop a Toilet From Running

 Ready to solve that running toilet problem?
-This issue is being caused by one of the components inside your toilet tank, so the first thing you need to do is remove the tank lid and set it aside.
+This issue is caused by one of the components inside your toilet tank, so the first thing you need to do is remove the tank lid and set it aside.
 Then, go through the following steps to troubleshoot the problem and get it fixed up, quickly and easily.

 Untangle Lift Chain